Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

 </figure>

-You may also modify the email address, but according to [LUMI Terms of Use][terms-of-use] you must use your organizational email address.
+You may also modify the email address, but according to [LUMI Terms of Use][terms-of-use] you must use your institutional email address.

 ## Setting up SSH key pair